The Cherub

 A guard, not a baby

 The very first angels named in the Bible aren't Michael or Gabriel — they're cherubim, and their job has nothing to do with delivering messages.
-After Adam and Eve are expelled from Eden, Genesis records that God "placed on the east side of the Garden of Eden cherubim and a flaming sword flashing back and forth to guard the way to the tree of life" (Genesis 3:24, NIV).
+After Adam and Eve are expelled from Eden, Genesis records that God "placed... at the east of the garden of Eden... the cherubim, and a flaming sword which turned every way, to guard the way to the tree of life" (Genesis 3:24, RSV-CE).
 Whatever cherubim originally looked like in the biblical imagination, the role given to them here is unambiguous: standing watch over something too important to leave unguarded.

 A Renaissance painting detail of two winged infant cherubs resting their chins on their arms, gazing upward.